Emergency Contact Information for Businesses, Condos & Hotels

 Alerts is a free service that enables Miami Dade County residents or visitors to receive emergency texts and/or emails regarding public safety issues, recommended public protective actions, hurricane alerts, or other emergency information.
 Sign up now!

 Residents should follow hurricane watches closely.
 Even if a hurricane warning or an evacuation order is not issued, City parks and beaches may be closed due to high winds.
 Residents should clear balconies and secure objects in the yard.
 The Miami-Dade County School Board will decide when to close the Norman S. Edelcup SIB K-8 School.
 When the public school is closed, the City’s After School Program will also be closed.
 The SIBshuttle will stop running when sustained winds reach 30 mph.
-Information regarding City services will be most current on the web at sibfl.net and on social media.
+Information regarding City services will be most current on the web at sibfl.net/emergency and on social media.

 Hurricane warnings are issued 36 hours in advance of anticipated tropical storm force winds.
 Residents and visitors must complete storm preparations and immediately evacuate if directed.
 A family should take a 72-hour supply of food, water, medications, and cash to purchase necessary items if the evacuation becomes extended.